hero

 Our guide has been authored by qualified veterinarians, but should not be taken as substitute for medical advice or professional veterinary consultation.
 If your pet displays any unusual symptoms, we strongly advise seeking guidance from a veterinarian

-Understanding Slipped Disc in Dogs
+Understanding Slipped Disc in dogs

 Intervertebral discs are located throughout the spine and act as shock absorbers, allowing flexibility and mobility of the spine.
 A slipped or herniated disc in dogs, also known medically as intervertebral disc disease (IVDD), is a condition where a disc between the vertebrae of the spine tears or bulges out of place.
 This can then exert pressure on the spine, causing pain, weakness in the limbs, and even paralysis.
 It’s important to differentiate between acute disc herniation (Type 1) and chronic disc herniation (Type 2) in dogs.